Col-E/recaf-4x-early-archive/contributor-documentation/Architecture-Modules.md

 # Architecture: Modules

 Recaf's backend is split into two modules.
 The `api` and `core` modules.
+The JavaFX frontend is located in the `ui` module.

 ## API